caseyg/awesome/TOPICS.md

 *   [davila7/claude-code-templates](https://github.com/davila7/claude-code-templates) - CLI tool for configuring and monitoring Claude Code

-*   [shareAI-lab/learn-claude-code](https://github.com/shareAI-lab/learn-claude-code) - A nano Claude Code–like agent, built from 0 to 1
+*   [shareAI-lab/learn-claude-code](https://github.com/shareAI-lab/learn-claude-code) - Bash is all you need.
+A nano Claude Code–like agent, built from 0 to 1

 *   [Kilo-Org/kilocode](https://github.com/Kilo-Org/kilocode) - Kilo is the all-in-one agentic engineering platform.
 Build, ship, and iterate faster with the most popular open source coding agent. #1 on OpenRouter.
 1.5M+ Kilo Coders.
 25T+ tokens processed